MentoskaPraha/Big-Chungus-Bot/README.md

 - Maintenance = Commands for maintaining the bots functions (none can not be removed).
     - Ping = Gives the latency of the bot.
     - Terminate = Terminate the bot's code.
-    - Verification = Creates the message needed for verification to function.
+    - Verification = Creates the message needed for the verification to function.
 - Announce = Make a cool embed announcement.
 - Roll = Roll any number of dice with any number of sides.
-- Poll = non-functional
+- Poll = Creates a poll with 2 - 20 answers.
-- Info = Get information about something
+- Info = Get information about something.
-    - User = Get information about a user
+    - User = Get information about a user.
-    - Server = Get information about the server you are in
+    - Server = Get information about the server you are in.